sca075/mqtt_vacuum_camera/README.md

   ```

-### Current Release: v1.1.6
+### Current Release: v1.1.7
-1) Dreame D9 Map Drawing, rooms, no go areas and paths are now correctly draw.
-2) Resolves #6 issue in the Image Handler the image now load as it should.
-3) We did separate the MQTT payload to have one payload dedicated only for the image processing.
-4) Crop default is 50%.
-This would avoid HA instance to be over load with huge amount of data.
-Please use a crop factor <50 (example values between 20 and 40) when you want the image to be smaller (zoomed)
+1. Camera improvements:
+    - Automatic Standby: No image data will be process if the vacuum isn't working or moving.
+This free automatically resources to HA.
+    - If the vacuum is in Idle, Docked or Error the snapshot image (path to: "custom_components/valetudo_vacuum_camera/snapshots/valetudo_snapshot.png") is updated and ready to be used for the notification services of HA.
+    - The Frame Interval of the camera is now updated at each frame, this is helping to keep the image refresh more smooth and avoid over processing during the image updates.
+2. Improved the logging, adding information's of what data have been received from MQTT.
+3. Added the image_handler get_frame_number function.
+This function is for development purpose only.
+No influence on the image.
+4. Improved user configuration via UI searching the vacuum entity id possible, as well the image rotation fixed values are minimizing inputs errors.
 ### In plan:
-1) User interface could not be improved on V1.1.6 as per we did mainly work on the integration of the new vacuum.
-We set now as target v1.2.0.
+1) Some improved UI configuration steps on V1.1.7.
+We set now as target v1.2.0 to complete this.
-2) Use the camera snapshot functions so that in case the battery of the vacuum is dead will be easy to locate it.
-It will be possible to send the last position of the vacuum setting up the notification in HA.
-3) Improve the frames rate.
-4) Adding to the configuration the colour setup for each element.
+2) Adding to the configuration the colour setup for each element is a work in progress as it is possible to see already on the new config_flow.
+3) We will also add the capability to show segments names and active state on v1.2.0.

+Note: Release of v1.1.8 will be postponed as per we will take a break next week :)

 ### How to install:
 Using [HACS](https://hacs.xyz/) add integration, and copy the repository link in ***new repository*** section.